-WASHINGTON, March 2, 2015 – In a speech at the 2015 National Anti-Hunger Policy Conference today about the extent of childhood hunger in America and the impact of USDA programs on reducing food insecurity, Agriculture Secretary Tom Vilsack announced more than $27 million in grants to fund innovative projects designed help end childhood hunger.
+WASHINGTON, DC, March 2, 2015 – In a speech at the 2015 National Anti-Hunger Policy Conference today about the extent of childhood hunger in America and the impact of USDA programs on reducing food insecurity, Agriculture Secretary Tom Vilsack announced more than $27 million in grants to fund innovative projects designed help end childhood hunger.
 The announcement was part of USDA efforts during National Nutrition Month to focus on poverty and food insecurity among children, especially in rural areas.
 These projects will be tested in Kentucky, Nevada, and Virginia, as well as the Chickasaw and Navajo tribal nations.

 "Too many children in America live in households that don't always know where their next meal is coming from.
 Many families are forced to buy cheaper, less healthy foods because they don't have resources to purchase healthier options, or don't live close to a store that sells healthy food," Secretary Vilsack said.
 "At USDA, we're deeply committed to ensuring that all Americans, especially children, have access to a healthy diet whether at home or at school.
 The goal of ending child hunger in America is absolutely achievable, and this new initiative will help us test innovated strategies for getting there."

 In the United States, approximately 15.8 million children live in families that have had to worry about access to food, and many of those children live in rural communities.
 The projects announced today are designed to test innovative strategies to end childhood hunger, including alternative models for service delivery and benefit levels that promote the reduction or elimination of childhood hunger and food insecurity.
 An independent evaluation will accompany this project to measure impact and identify successful strategies.
 The projects will be evaluated primarily based on their ability to reduce food insecurity among children.